 Will the development obstruct views of the Mumbles Lighthouse

-This guidance must be taken into consideration by a planning applicant along with current planning policies.
-In the case of Mumbles Pier and Foreshore, the planning guidance document agrees the overall principle of development but states what type is acceptable and what is not.
-This has been done by dividing the site into areas (Coastal Strip, Headland and Pier) and specifying what kind of development would be allowed in each area, e.g. residential, hotel, restaurant, etc. The guidance also spells out obligations towards environmental safeguards and other responsibilities.
+This statutory guidance must be taken into consideration by a planning applicant, along with current planning policies.
+In the case of Mumbles Pier and Foreshore, the planning guidance document agrees the overall principle of development but states what type is acceptable in various parts of the site - and what is not.
+This has been done by dividing the site into areas (Coastal Strip, Headland and Pier) and specifying the kind of development would be allowed in each area, e.g. residential, hotel, restaurant, etc. The guidance also spells out obligations towards environmental safeguards and other responsibilities.

 What about the lifeboat?

 The RNLI introduced a new larger Tamar-class lifeboat at Mumbles by 2015.
 This is housed in a brand new modern lifeboat house at the end of the pier.
 The decking and railings accompanying the new building are the same as will be used to restore the main pier.